LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

    Sets the nonlinear solver residual tolerance to use when solving :eq:`ARKODE_RELAX_NLS`.

-   If the residual or solution tolerance (see :c:func:`ARKStepSetRelaxMaxIter`) is not reached within the maximum number of  iterations (determined by :c:func:`ARKStepSetRelaxMaxIters`), the step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).
+   If the residual or iteration update tolerance (see :c:func:`ARKStepSetRelaxMaxIter`) is not reached within the maximum number of iterations (determined by :c:func:`ARKStepSetRelaxMaxIters`), the step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).

    The default value is :math:`4 \epsilon` where :math:`\epsilon` is floating-point precision.
 Input values :math:`\leq 0` will result in the